pengutronix/genimage/README.rst

 		content.
 :mountpoint:	mountpoint if image refers to a filesystem image.
 The
 		default is "/".
-The content of "${rootpath}${mountpoint}" will be used used fill the filesystem.
+The content of "${rootpath}${mountpoint}" will be used to fill the filesystem.
 :empty:		If this is set to true, then the specified rootpath and
 		mountpoint are ignored for this image and an empty filesystem is created.
 This option is only used for